markwoon/RefinedNations/README.md

 * Can be configured to send notifications to Slack to speed up real-time play.
 * If you are playing multiple games at once, you can add game information into the settings panel to get a drop down menu of you games in the header.

 <img src="images/nations.png" width="600" alt="Example game" />

+Warning: this has only been tested in Chrome and Tampermonkey.

+Suggestions/contributions welcome.

+## Settings Panel

 To configure the script, go to the script's settings: